Antipsychotic: Other

 Much of the evidence for the off-label use of antipsychotics (for example, for dementia, OCD, PTSD, personality disorders, Tourette's) was of insufficient scientific quality to support such use, especially as there was strong evidence of increased risks of stroke, tremors, significant weight gain, sedation, and gastrointestinal problems.
 A UK review of unlicensed usage in children and adolescents reported a similar mixture of findings and concerns.

 A survey of children with pervasive developmental disorder found that 16.5% were taking an antipsychotic drug, most commonly for irritability, aggression, and agitation.
 Both risperidone and aripiprazole have been approved by the US FDA for the treatment of irritability in autistic children and adolescents.
 A review in the UK found that the use of antipsychotics in England doubled between 2000 and 2019.
 Children were prescribed antipsychotics for conditions for which there is no approval, such as autism.

 Aggressive challenging behavior in adults with intellectual disability is often treated with antipsychotic drugs despite lack of an evidence base.
 A recent randomized controlled trial, however, found no benefit over placebo and recommended that the use of antipsychotics in this way should no longer be regarded as an acceptable routine treatment.

 Antipsychotics may be an option, together with stimulants, in people with ADHD and aggressive behavior when other treatments have not worked, however, they have predominantly opposing effects and may have additive cardiovascular risks when used together.
 They have not been found to be useful for the prevention of delirium among those admitted to hospital.
+A 2019 study using national prescribing data found that antipsychotics were prescribed to a significant minority of youth with attention deficit hyperactivity disorder (ADHD), frequently without FDA-approved indications and in cases where stimulant medications had not been tried first, raising concerns about guideline adherence in pediatric treatment.